-What the chart/ data tells us Areas of Concern Actions/Mitigations What the chart/ data tells us For the month of September more bank was used than on contract and off contract combined, which has been the overall trend for quarter 2.
-However, off contract is still higher than expected even though the usage has decreased since July 2022.
-The highest reason for bank and agency usage in September 2022 continues to be vacancies followed by Specialing and Sickness Absence.
-However for these latter 2 reasons there is a higher use of agency than Bank, often down to the shorter notice period services are able to provide to secure cover.
-The pattern of a higher percentage uptake on Bank where shifts are requested with greater notice is also reflected in a higher Bank uptake compared to Agency for annual leave. <text><text><text><text></text></text></text></text> Actions/MitigationsThe TSU has engaged with 30 new on contract agencies over the past 4 weeks to try and increase on contract fill to prepare for winter pressures, on contract usage has been increasing since July 2022.Sessions for engagement with managers so the TSU can understand their need and ensure policy is adhered to when sourcing temporary staffing have taken place.Plans are being put in place for monthly bank worker engagement sessions across Powys so the TSU are visible to meet face to face.A renewed focus on bank recruitment and reducing the time to hire.
+Actions/Mitigations Areas of Concern What the chart/ data tells us For the month of September more The number of unfilled shifts is a bank was used than on contract and concern and have been increasing off contract combined, which has since July 2022.
+This indicates that been the overall trend for quarter 2. when these can't be filled by Bank since July 2022.
+However, off contract is still staff agencies are struggling to fill. higher than expected even though Shorter notice periods for requests the usage has decreased since July have an impact on fill rates.
+2022.
+Wards in the North of the County are a concern as there is far smaller resource pool of bank workers able to work on the wards in these areas and after engaging with new agencies by Specialing and Sickness Absence. there hasn't yet been any bookings.
+However for these latter 2 reasons there is a higher use of agency than Increased demand and the increase in Bank, often down to the shorter the use of agencies has added notice period services are able to pressure to the team causing capacity challenges to engage in recruitment activity, engage with new on-contract agencies and the timely processing of invoices.

+The TSU has engaged with 30 new on contract agencies over the past 4 weeks to try and increase on contract fill to prepare for winter pressures, on contract usage has been increasing

+Sessions for engagement with managers so the TSU can understand their need and ensure policy is adhered to when sourcing temporary staffing have taken place.

+Plans are being put in place for monthly bank worker engagement sessions across Powys so the TSU are visible to meet face to face.

+A renewed focus on bank recruitment and reducing the time to hire.
 The TSU has just run a data cleanse of bank staff that haven't worked in the last 6 months, bank workers were contacted to see if they wished to remain.
-The ones that don't will be terminated, this will give us an active list of bank workers to evaluate demand through Powys and identify where we need to recruit.Targeted activity to recruit to Bank is on-going with further events planned in the North of the County taking place over the coming weeks.The TSU continue to evaluate shift demand and fill to see if the new agencies are able to fill to increase on contract usage and support block booking where needed.Self - billing agencies from our roster system is being investigated so invoicing can be more streamlined and handled in a timely manner.Further work is being undertaken to investigate whether PTHB can develop a travel and accommodation package to on 19/20 contract agencies to encourage them to work in areas where there is higher off contract agency using a model adopted by Hywel Dda.
-38/1 119
+The ones that don't will be terminated, this will give us an active list of bank workers to evaluate demand through Powys and identify where we need to recruit.

+Targeted activity to recruit to Bank is on-going with further events planned in the North of the County taking place over the coming weeks.

+The TSU continue to evaluate shift demand and fill to see if the new agencies are able to fill to increase on contract usage and support block booking where needed.

+Self - billing agencies from our roster system is being investigated so invoicing can be more streamlined and handled in a timely manner.

+Further work is being undertaken to investigate whether PTHB can develop a travel and accommodation package to on contract agencies to encourage them to work in areas where there is higher off contract agency using a model adopted by Hywel Dda.
+38/119 provide to secure cover.
+The pattern of a higher percentage uptake on Bank where shifts are requested with greater notice is also reflected in a higher Bank uptake agency usage in September 2022 continues to be vacancies followed compared to Agency for annual leave.

+The highest reason for bank and